 Power banks, car jump starter packs and UPS are considered the same as a spare or loose battery and must be in carry-on baggage only.

 Battery size limits, and cabin baggage size and weight limitations apply.
-For full information on the safe transport of batteries and conditions of carriage, please see our batteries information page.
+For full information on the safe transport of batteries and portable electronic devices, please see our batteries information page.

 Permitted on ones-self only - either one small compressed gas lighter, or a cigarette lighter powered by a lithium battery or a box of safety matches or a liquid fuel lighter that has the flammable liquid fully absorbed.